-If your app uses kids personal data you should carefully review all requirements of Children’s Online Privacy Protection Act (COPPA).
-This is the primary document that guides the decisions of app stores moderators.
+If your app uses kids’ personal data you should carefully review all requirements of the Children’s Online Privacy Protection Act (COPPA).
+This is the primary document that guides the decisions of app store moderators.
 Additionally, you should check with IARC rules.

 International Age Rating Coalition.
-IARC is aimed to streamline the acquisition of content ratings from authorities of different countries, such as ESRB in North America and PEGI in Europe, Australia, and Brazil.
-Therefore, by referring to IARC rules you will comply with requirements of most significant kids protection authorities.
+IARC is aimed to streamline the acquisition of content ratings from authorities of different countries, such as ESRB governing North America and PEGI gov Europe, Australia, and Brazil.
+Therefore, by referring and conforming to IARC rules you will, by extension, comply with the requirements of the most significant kids protection authorities in the world.

-If your app is collecting patient’s health data it may require complying with Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-The general rule is: if your app provides users’ health data to doctors/hospitals/organizations, it must comply with HIPPA.
+If your app is collecting patient’s health data it may require complying with the Health Insurance Portability and Accountability Act of 1996 (HIPAA and HL7).
+The general rule is: if your app provides and exchanges users’ health data to doctors/hospitals/organizations and any third parties, it must comply with HIPAA.

-Here are several scenarios when your app must NOT comply with HIPPA:
+Here are several scenarios when your app must NOT comply with HIPAA:

-According to statistics update, the number of privacy related lawsuits against app developers increased in 2017 because of extension of app’s functions and data collection.
-For example, Niantic (Pokemon Go developer) was sued by the Federation of German Consumer Organizations as the game violated the privacy laws of Germany.
-Pokemon Go was sharing user’s data like player’s location, recent web history, messages and search terms.
+According to the statistics update, the number of privacy-related lawsuits against app developers increased in 2017 because of the extension of the app’s functions and data collection.
+For example, Niantic (Pokemon Go developer) was sued by the Federation of German Consumer Organizations as the game violated German privacy laws.
+Pokemon Go was sharing user data like player location, recent web history, messages, and search terms.

-In order to avoid problems with law in 2017 and 2018, developers have to integrate the privacy protection during app development process and always consider the data collection and sharing in apps.
+In order to avoid problems with the law going forward, developers have to integrate privacy protection during the app development process and always pay attention to data collection and sharing in apps.

 Most open-source software is under GNU GPL license (copyleft license).
 If your product includes source code licensed under GPL or LGPL (Lesser GPL), then your code may become subject to the GNU terms: if you distribute your product, you then have to distribute the underlying source code.

-However, there are several non-copyleft open-source licenses that allow you to release software under proprietary licenses.
+However, several non-copyleft open-source licenses allow you to release software under proprietary licenses.

-This list of required legislative issues may look depressing.
+This list of required legislative issues may look long and tedious.
 But you should not worry about it when working with our team because 90% of those precautions and requirements are covered by our side.

 All you need is to relax, entrust us with the development of your mobile application and consider it developed.